Leave Related to Critical Illness of a Child

 Who decides what type of leave an employee is taking?

 Employees must tell their employer what type of leave they are taking.
 The employer will need enough detail to show the time off work meets the requirements for the leave.

 When employees request time off, the employer should ask whether they are advising of a leave available under The Employment Standards Code or requesting permission for unpaid time off.
 Employers do not control when employees can take a leave provided by law, but they do control other types of time off work.

 Employees must be allowed to return to their job, or a comparable job, with the same or greater benefits and pay, when they return from leave.
 Employers may not discriminate or attempt to punish employees for taking a leave.

-What if employees want to end the leave early?
+What if employees want to end Leave Related to Critical Illness of a Child early?

 What if the employee's job is no longer available?